bednar/launch-lagoon/README.md

 This template can be easily customized through the `src/data/config.yaml` file, allowing you to tailor fundamental aspects of your landing page's look and content.
-Additionally, you can specify the content of your "Privacy Policy" and "Terms and Conditions" through Markdown files.
+Additionally, you can specify the content of your "Privacy Policy" and "Terms and Conditions" through Markdown files and so much more.

 ### Config.yaml File